Jump the navigation

 Please note: Honors Thesis is a course and must be added and dropped in accordance with rules governing regular course work.
 If the criteria for Honors is not met, registration will be adjusted to either Senior Thesis or Independent Study, depending on your major department.

-Consult the Academic Evaluation via the Portal, my-new.whitman.edu, for much of the information needed to complete this online form.
-Please make sure that the expected graduation date at the top of your Academic Evaluation reflects the end of your final semester at Whitman.
+For the Graduation Application, consult the Academic Evaluation via the Portal, my.whitman.edu, or My Progress in Self Service for much of the information needed to complete this online form.
+Please make sure that the expected graduation date on file for you reflects the end of your final semester at Whitman.
+The form consists of the following:

-• Completion Date Check the correct box in the top section indicating when you expect to complete all degree requirements.
+• Completion Date Select the date indicating when you expect to complete all degree requirements.

-• Commencement Indicate in which year you plan to participate in Commencement.
+• Commencement Indicate in which year you plan to participate in the required Commencement ceremony.

 • Completion Plan Indicate which courses, and when, you plan to complete for your major, distribution, minor, and degree credit requirements.
 Carefully review your Academic Evaluation with your faculty adviser to ensure a plan to complete requirements.
 Check your distribution requirements to ensure completion of all six areas (see the “General Studies Program” section of the online catalog).

-• Majors Indicate your area of major study.
+• Majors Select your area of major study.

 • Honors in Major Study Check if you are to be a candidate for Honors in Major Study or if your department does not require an application.